chirpwireless/docs.chirptoken.io/docs/Chirp Network/Rewards/Kage - Wallet and Rewards Claim/kage.md

 ---
-sidebar_position: 1
+sidebar_position: 4
 ---

 # How to Connect Your Wallet and Withdraw Tokens

-To claim your rewards, you need to connect your Sui wallet to the Chirp platform.
+To claim your Kage rewards, you need to connect your Sui wallet to the Chirp platform.

 **Important**: Wallet connection, disconnection, and rewards claims are only available through the Sui extension on a desktop, as the Sui wallet can only be connected via the desktop version.

-## What's a Sui wallet?

-A Sui wallet is like a digital bank account for your tokens.
-The Sui wallet is a specific type of wallet that you need to install in your browser.

-Even if you're not familiar with cryptocurrency wallets, don't worry — just follow these steps:

 ## Steps to Connect Your Wallet and Withdraw Tokens